nref/tcc-garmin/README.md

-This is Garmin Connect IQ widget to control Honeywell thermostats through the Total Connect Comfort web API.
+This is a Garmin Connect IQ widget to control Honeywell thermostats through the Total Connect Comfort web API.

 ![A picture of the widget running in the Garmin device simulator](widget.png)
 ![A picture of the widget running in glance mode in the Garmin device simulator](glance.png)